typelevel/governance/CHARTER.md

 **2.2 Composition**.
 The Steering Committee voting members are listed in the steering-committee.md file in the repository.
 Voting members may be added or removed by no less than 3/4 affirmative vote of the Steering Committee.

 **2.2.1 Secretary**.
 The Steering Committee will appoint a Secretary responsible for calling votes, organizing meetings, and facilitating progress on Steering Committee projects.
-The Secretary's term will be 12 months long, after which the Steering Committee will appoint a new Secretary.
+The Secretary's term will be 12 months long.
+At the end of the term the Steering Committee will vote to appoint a new Secretary or extend the current term.
 If the Secretary must resign before their 12-month term finishes, a month's notice is requested, if possible, to allow a smooth transition to a new Secretary.

 **2.2.2 Treasurer**.
 The Steering Committee will appoint a Treasurer responsible for tracking the Organization's assets, income, and expenditures, and administer the processes and workflows for approving expenses and disbursing funds held by the Organization.